NaveenSa98/Netfilx-Movie-Rcommendation-System/README.md

 - **NumPy**: For numerical operations.
 - **Matplotlib**: For data visualization.
 - **Seaborn**: For advanced data visualization.
+- **Sklearn**: For the process of building machine learning models.

 ## How to Run the Project